istaude/nonnatives-microherbivores/README.md

 ## About

-This repository contains R code and data to reproduce the data processing, analysis, and visualization for the study *“Trophic integration of non-native plants depends more on time and range than on relatedness”*.
+This repository contains all data and R code to reproduce the data processing, analysis, and visualization for our study *“Non-native plants attain native levels of microherbivory richness with time and range expansion”*.

 ## Repository Structure